Script Filter JSON Format

 New in Alfred 5.5

 Scripts which take a while to return can cache results so users see data sooner on subsequent runs.
 The Script Filter presents the results from the previous run when caching is active and hasn't expired.
-Because the script won't execute, we recommend this option only be used with "Alfred filters results".
+Because the script won't execute when loading cached data, we recommend this option only be used with "Alfred filters results".

 {